-- a. the legal name and address of the owner and operator;

-- b. the facility name and address;

-- c. the location of the quarry.
+- (a) the legal name and address of the owner and operator; - (b) the facility name and address; and - (c) the location of the quarry. - 6.
+Applicants seeking authorization to discharge to a municipal separate storm sewer system (MS4) must provide a copy of the NOI to the operator of the MS4 at the same time a NOI is submitted to the TCEQ.

-E. Terminating Coverage
+Section E. Terminating Coverage

-- 1. Applicants seeking to terminate authorization under this general permit shall submit: - a. a completed Notice of Termination (NOT) on a form approved by the Executive Director, and - b. a Stabilization Report, in accordance with the requirements in Part VII of this general permit. - 2.
+- 1. Applicants seeking to terminate authorization under this general permit shall submit: - (a) a completed Notice of Termination (NOT) on a form approved by the executive director, and - (b) a Stabilization Report, in accordance with the requirements in Part VIII of this general permit. - 2.
 The NOT and Stabilization Report must be submitted to the TCEQ Water Quality Division, at the address specified on the NOT form. - 3.
-Following review of the NOT and Stabilization Report the executive director may determine that: - a. the submission is complete and acknowledge termination by providing a notification; - b. the NOT and Stabilization Report are complete, but a site visit is necessary to confirm stabilization prior to confirming termination and providing notification; - c. the NOT and Stabilization Report are incomplete and send a notice of deficiency to obtain additional information to allow the submission to become complete; or

-- d. deny termination. - 4.
+Following review of the NOT and Stabilization Report the executive director may determine that: - (a) the submission is complete and acknowledge termination by providing a notification; - (b) the NOT and Stabilization Report are complete, but a site visit is necessary to confirm stabilization prior to confirming termination and providing notification; - (c) the NOT and Stabilization Report are incomplete and send a notice of deficiency to obtain additional information to allow the submission to become complete; or - (d) deny termination. - 4.
 The permittee shall continue to meet the requirements of this general permit until authorization under the general permit is terminated.